developerhelperhub/kuberentes-help/kubenretes/docs/0004-Jenkins.md

     kubectl delete namespace devops
     kubectl create namespace devops

-Create helm value YAML file “helm-value.yaml”, in this, we have to change the URI prefix of Jenkins server
+Create helm value YAML file “helm-value.yaml”, in this, we have to change the URI prefix of Jenkins server.
+This file is created under jenkins folder.

     controller:
       admin: